triciasykes/lecture-notes/treasure-hunt-notes.md

 - cd into repo
 - $ code .

-Similarly to the lightbulb challenge, we need to complete an app that has been created.
+Similarly to the Pig Latin challenge, we need to complete an app that has been created.
 We are not building from scratch.
 It is very important to review the code provided before you get started.
 Make sure all the necessary files exist.
 Look at the README and make sure you understand what is being asked.
  **Review file structure s**

 We are missing a folder - node modules.
 Remember that wen cloning for the first time, you must run yarn to add necessary dependencies.